Throughout the course of your career, you may encounter a time when a complaint is made against you or the services you provide.

 If a complainant asks to be informed of the outcome of the disciplinary investigation, they will generally be given the same information as if the matter had been dealt with under the complaints procedure - what happened, why it happened and what action has been taken to prevent it happening again.
 They can also be told, in general terms, that disciplinary action may be taken as a result of the complaint.

 If a patient is unhappy with the medical care they have received they have the right to complain.
-Patients can read helpful advice from NHS Choices.
+Patients can read helpful advice on the NHS website.

 As outlined by the NHS Constitution in England patients also have the right to: